From Mental Toughness to Mental Resilience: How to Develop it in Your Athletes

 Christiansen: “From a military standpoint, when the soldier goes through a selection program (hard and demanding workouts included) they are not building mental toughness—they are assessing who already possesses the skills.
 I think people make the assumption that they are training mental toughness, and use the same techniques of a physically demanding workout to implicitly train MT.”

-Mental Toughness Beyond Sports
+Mental Resilience Beyond Sports

-Mental toughness is an unquestionable tool for maximizing performance—yet its benefits range beyond just the field of play.
+Mental reseilience is an unquestionable tool for maximizing performance—yet its benefits range beyond just the field of play.
 Building an athlete’s foundation for thinking positively and responding to stress with effective, goal-minded resilience will not only create a better athlete, but a better functioning human being overall.
-Mental toughness skills can be practiced by people of all ages, in all walks of life, and will help to produce stronger and more adaptable young men and women.
+Mental resiliency skills can be practiced by people of all ages, in all walks of life, and will help to produce stronger and more adaptable young men and women.

 Read more from Dr. Mike Asken at his website, MindSighting.com.